RyanNgWH/homelab-packer-templates/README.md

 3. Run the following command to build the image

 ```
-packer build -varfile=config.pkrvars.hcl .
+packer build --var-file=config.pkrvars.hcl .
 ```

 > Replace `config.pkrvars.hcl` with your variables file

 4. Upon completion, a VM template will be created in your proxmox instance.
-When cloning the VM template, use cloud-init to add an SSH key or you will be locked out of the VM.
-This template only contains a root user whose password is locked.
+A default ansible user is available for all users for ansible provisioning.
+Edit `files/50_default_user.cfg` to modify the default user.

 # Configuration